thewca/worldcubeassociation.org/README.md

   you for your https://www.worldcubeassociation.org/results/admin/ credentials.
   The plan is for these exports to eventually be publically available, and this manual step will not longer be required.

-## TODO
-- Drupal and phpBB are not yet in this repository.